Home | Community | FAQ | Issues | Twitter | Edit documents

 You must set up a Mail server access to send emails from the app

-Assuming that the new server does not have its own domain name, the default value for sending mail is set to SMTP (/etc/openbiomaps/system_vars.php.inc), which requires you to configure outgoing smtp servers and associated authentication for each project (/var/www/html/biomaps/projects/…/local_vars.php.inc)
+Assuming that the new server does not have its domain name, the default value for sending mail is set to SMTP (/etc/openbiomaps/system_vars.php.inc), which requires you to configure outgoing smtp servers and associated authentication for each project (/var/www/html/biomaps/projects/…/local_vars.php.inc)

 These config files can be edited in the supervisor interface.